joonarafael/visualpathfinder/documentation/user_manual.md

 ### Menu

-Nearly every feature of the application can be accessed through the menu located at the top part of the screen.
+Every feature of the application can be accessed through the menu located at the top part of the screen.

 **File**